hallyburtonscott/garden-guru/Readme.md

 Readme Edit Later

- Used Heroku To host my backend with Postgres SQL database (complete with users/passwords and plant connections) Also use Heroku to host Front End
+ Used Heroku To host my backend with Postgres SQL database (complete with users/passwords and plant connections) \n Also use Heroku to host Front End
  React Framework
  CSS with Material-UI